cmse822/cmse822.github.io/index.md

 ### CMSE Subject Exam in Parallel Computing

 This course is one of the subject exam courses for the PhD in CMSE.
-For those of you requiring the subject exam, your score will be determined by _both_ your score on the written final _and_ on the final project.
+For those of you requiring it, your subject exam score will be your final course grade.

 ### Grading policy